Reindeer Lake: Geography

-Reindeer Lake has a heavily indented shoreline and contains numerous small islands.
+Reindeer Lake is a monomictic lake with a heavily indented shoreline and numerous small islands.
 On its eastern shore is the community of Kinoosao, at its northern end Brochet, Manitoba; and at its southern end, Southend, Saskatchewan.
 It drains mainly to the south, via the Reindeer River and a controlled weir, to the Churchill River and then east to Hudson Bay.
 Water flow out of the lake is regulated by the Whitesand Dam.

+Its total area (including islands) is 6650 km2, while its net area (water only) is 5658 km2.

 Deep Bay, located at the south end of the lake and measuring about 13 km wide and 220 m deep, is the site of a large meteorite impact dating to about 99 million years ago.
 According to local Cree legend, it is also the location of a lake monster.

 History

-Several early explorers travelled through Reindeer Lake, including David Thompson, who set up a fur-trade post on the west shore in 1796, called Bedford House.
+Several early explorers travelled through Reindeer Lake, including David Thompson, who set up a fur-trade post for the Hudson's Bay Company (HBC) on Bedford Island along the west shore in 1796, called Bedford House.
 While surveying a route to Lake Athabasca, Thompson wintered at Reindeer Lake and abandoned the post in spring 1797.

+The following year, Thompson established a new HBC post at the southern end of the west shore.
+The Reindeer Lake Post (also known as Deer Lake or Deers Lake Post and Clapham House circa 1808) was destroyed by the rival North West Company (NWC) in the spring of 1817, but rebuilt in the fall of 1818.
+It remained in continuous operation until 1894, except between 1922 and 1824, and between 1872 and 1886 when it operated sporadically.

+The NWC also had trading posts on the lake, including Lac des Cariboux Post on Vermilion Point, built sometime before 1790, and Reindeer River Post at the lake's outlet near Southend, operating circa 1792 and 1795).